 Are those first two games not serious enough for you?
 How about diving deep into the world of real-life role-playing games?
 Be careful.
 These live-action games can get expensive, but they look awesome.

-There are some epic movies with terrific water battles that kids and teens can emulate with this waterlog jousting set.
+There are some epic movies with terrific water battles that kids and teens can emulate with a waterlog jousting set (available on amazon).
 Perhaps you have a kid or three who loves Pirates of the Caribbean.
 Or there are also fans of shark movies like Jaws, 47 Meters Down (why so many haters for this one?), or The Shallows.
 It’s best to play the role of the shark with this battle set since they are usually on the winning side of things.

-I can think of several heroes that kids and teens can dress up like and get into some bow and arrow action.
-Robin Hood is an oldie but goodie.
+I can think of several heroes that kids and teens can dress up like and get into some bow and arrow action, and Robin Hood is an oldie but goodie.
 How about the dude from The Last Samurai?
 Or go with the Avenger, Hawkeye.

 Do you think real-world gaming can not be beneficial?
 Think again.
 Gaming in the outdoors can improve one’s health by doing physical activity regularly.
 But have you ever heard of a role-playing game that teaches self-defense?
 This zombie survival camp in Canada gamifies survival against the undead.
 As a bonus, the instructors teach players how to defend themselves for actual use in our world.
 They also show participants how to survive in the woods in treacherous scenarios.